seanlowcy77/My-Module-List/client/README.md

 In the root directory, run `nodemon start` to start the backend.
 More about the backend may be viewed [here](https://github.com/seanlowcy77/My-Module-List).
 Next open another tab and enter `cd client` to enter the client directory.
 After than run `npm start` to start the front end segment of the application.

 Open [http://localhost:3000](http://localhost:3000) to view the backend APIs in the browser.
-Open [http://localhost:3001](http://localhost:3001) to view the 'My Module List' application itself.
+Open [http://localhost:3001](http://localhost:3001) or whichever port the frontend runs on to view the 'My Module List' application itself.

 ## 2. Features